apecloud/kubeblocks.io/blog/how-to manage-database-clusters-without-a-dedicated-operator.md

 With these ideas in mind, here comes KubeBlocks.
 KubeBlocks is an open source and cloud neutral project.
 It was open-sourced last June and has 2k stars to date.
 KubeBlocks is a database-type agnostic operator, designed to be extensible, flexible, and pluggable.

 Its extensiblility comes from its unified APIs.
 KubeBlocks provides an addon mechanism for integrating database engines, which also is the key to how Chind Mobile Cloud can integrate their in-house and open source databases into KubeBlocks within 2 months.
-We have about 30 addons so far, most of them are contribued by the community for their own needs.
+We have about 30 addons so far, most of them are contributed by the community for their own needs.

 It is flexible, which means it has a very flexible cluster topology.
 Users can customize their own cluster topology and each component comes from the addon market.